 Write these down as a big part of the success of your group will depend on the value that it will create for its members.

-Creating a group on LinkedIn is quite simple, just head over to https://www.linkedin.com/groups/ and click on ” Create group” in the top-right corner.
+Creating a group on LinkedIn is quite simple.
+Head to https://www.linkedin.com/groups/ and click ” Create group” in the top-right corner.

-After that you need to come up with:
+After that, you need to come up with the following:

 - A group name